Skip to Content

 For reference, this is the pressure cooker I have (a 6 quart) and use for all recipe creations.

 And we just kept going since we always seem to have leftovers.
 We just added this one to our list of Instant Pot soup recipes.
+With precooked meat the cook time is about the same to ensure the grains get tender enough.
 If you too love a bowl of warmth for dinner too you should try a few others after you fall in love with this one. 😉

-If you do want to use raw meat that is fine too.
+If you do want to use raw meat that is fine, it will take 30 minutes left whole.
 You’ll just have an extra step of shredding it at the end.
 If it is already cooked you could also decrease the cook time from 30 to 25 minutes.
 The rice still needs plenty of time to get tender though.

 2. Chicken broth